Anish M. Amarsi

 Research

-The central focus of my research is on making accurate models of the light that emerges from stars like the Sun.
-By comparing these models against real observations of stars, it is possible to infer essential properties of the stars --- in particular, their chemical compositions.
+The focus of my research is on improving the accuracy of models of the light that emerges from the atmospheres of stars like the Sun.
+By comparing these models against real observations of stars, we can infer their essential properties --- in particular, their chemical compositions.
 To a good approximation, the present-day chemical compositions of Sun-like stars reflect the compositions of the gas from which the stars formed at their respective times of birth.
-Thus, by studying stars of different ages and different orbits in this manner, it is also possible to learn about the history and evolution of our Galaxy and the cosmos.
+Thus, by studying stars of different ages and different orbits in this way, it we may learn about the history and evolution of our Galaxy and of the cosmos.

 Keywords include: